vivirose/spotify-clone/README.md

-# this is a clone of Spotify
+# this is a clone of Spotify version 2